jovotech/jovo-framework/docs/configuration/hosting/express-js.md

 # ExpressJS Server

+> To view this page on the Jovo website, visit https://www.jovo.tech/docs/hosting/express-js

 Learn how to deploy your Alexa Skills and Google Actions to a server using our ExpressJS webhook.
 You can also use this webhook for local prototyping.
 Learn more here: [Project Lifecycle > Local Development](../../workflows/project-lifecycle.md#local-development '../project-lifecycle#local-development').

 * [Webhook Configuration](#webhook-configuration)